Kaweh Mansoori

-Kaweh Mansoori (born 12 August 1988) is a German lawyer and politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag since 2021.
+Kaweh Mansoori (born 12 August 1988) is a German lawyer and politician of the Social Democratic Party (SPD) who has been serving as State Minister of Economic Affairs, Energy, Transport and Housing in the government of Minister-President Boris Rhein of Hesse since 2024.
+From 2021 to 2023, he was a member of the Bundestag.

 Early life and education

 Mansoori was born 1988 in the West German city of Gießen.
 He studied law at University of Giessen.

 Political career

+Member of the German Parliament, 2021–2024

 Mansoori became member of the Bundestag in the 2021 federal elections, representing the Frankfurt am Main II district.
 In the negotiations to form a coalition government between the SPD, the Green Party and Free Democratic Party (FDP) following the elections, he was part of his party's delegation in the working group on equality, co-chaired by Petra Köpping, Ricarda Lang and Herbert Mertin.

-In parliament, Mansoori has since been serving on the Committee on Labour and Social Affairs and the Committee on Legal Affairs.
+In parliament, Mansoori served on the Committee on Labour and Social Affairs and the Committee on Legal Affairs.

-Within his parliamentary group, Mansoori belongs to the Parliamentary Left, a left-wing movement.
+Within his parliamentary group, Mansoori belonged to the Parliamentary Left, a left-wing movement.